Unlock the Secret to Perfectly Timing Your Proposal

 No need to worry.
 While proposing is indeed a significant (and emotional) life choice, it’s not something you should stress about.
 Approach it logically by breaking down the proposal step by step.

 Yes, we understand: easier said than done.
-Fortunately, being in the diamond engagement industry, we’ve learned a lot about marriage proposals.
+Fortunately, being in the diamond engagement ring industry, we’ve learned a lot about marriage proposals.
 Let us guide you through planning the ideal proposal.

 Step 1: Ensure You’re Truly Ready to Propose